 What is the purpose of embroidery?

 Embroidery has continued to delight humans from time immemorial.
-Small handkerchiefs to large bedspreads have been embellished with countless designs of embroidery.
+Small handkerchiefs to large bedspreads to elaborate wedding gowns have been embellished with designs of embroidery.

 Most of the time embroidery is closely related to the culture of a place and in sync with the traditions there.
 While you may think of embroidery as a women’s pastime there are places where embroidery techniques are the prerogative of men.